Dragoljub Simonović (politician): Director of Serbian Railways

 Simonović was appointed as director of Serbian Railways in December 2012.
-Shortly after his appointment, he said that Serbian trains and lines would be modernized in the next five years thanks to a planned Russian loan of $800 million dollars.
+Shortly after his appointment, he said that Serbian trains and lines would be modernized in the next five years thanks to a planned Russian loan of $800 million.
 In early 2014, he announced the launch of electric train service from Kraljevo to the northern part of Kosovska Mitrovica, in the disputed territory of Kosovo.

 His tenure as director was controversial.
 In late 2013, the Union of Railways Workers of Serbia called for his removal, citing poor labour-management relations and a series of problems affecting the company.
 In February 2014, workers from the union reiterated their demands in a protest outside the administrative building of Serbian Railways, citing what they described as significant company losses due to corruption.

 Simonović was one of several public directors dismissed by the government in July 2014, on the grounds of achieving poor results.